AML/CFT

 If this fails, then we request that you send us a certified copy of your photo ID or we meet you to sight you and your photo ID.

-We also need to obtain proof of address.
+We also often need to obtain proof of address.
 This is usually done by the client providing a bank statement or utility bill that is no more than 3 months old.
 The document needs to show the name and address of the person we are verifying.

 WHAT IS A “TRUSTED REFEREE”?